thegetty/cultural-heritage-mass-atrocities/content/part-4/21-gerstenblith.md

 [^43]: Weiss and Connelly, *Cultural Cleansing and Mass Atrocities*, 38.

-[^44]: Helen Frowe and Derek Matravers, *Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection* (Los Angeles: J. Paul Getty Trust, 2019), Occasional Papers in Cultural Heritage Policy no. 3.
+[^44]: Helen Frowe and Derek Matravers, *Conflict and Cultural Heritage: A Moral Analysis of the Challenges of Heritage Protection*, Occasional Papers in Cultural Heritage Policy, no. 3 (Los Angeles: Getty Publications, 2019), https://www.getty.edu/publications/occasional-papers-3/.

 [^45]: James Cuno, “The Responsibility to Protect the World’s Cultural Heritage,” *Brown Journal of World Affairs* 23, no. 1 (2016): 106.